jramkiss/jramkiss.github.io/_posts/2020-01-01-regression-vs-bayesian-regression.md

 - What in the world is [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) and should I even care? - MCMC is a family of methods used to sample distributions we can't write down (you don't need to care about different types of MCMC algorithms).
 However you should know that in Bayesian problems, the posterior distribution is not usually well defined, so we use MCMC algorithms to sample these undefined posteriors.
 There are other ways to sample / approximate distributions, such as variational inference.

+All the code for this blog post can be viewed [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/regression_VS_bayesian_regression.ipynb).

 ### Resources
 - Study about terrain and economic growth [here](https://diegopuga.org/papers/rugged.pdf).